zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``description``

-       | string
+       .. type:: string
+          :required: true

      - When KBC/CBC is chosen as the payment method, the description will be truncated to 13 characters.

    * - | ``issuer``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The issuer to use for the KBC/CBC payment.
+     - The issuer to use for the KBC/CBC payment.
 These issuers are not dynamically available through the Issuers API, but can be retrieved by using the ``issuers`` include in the Methods API.

        Possible values: ``kbc`` ``cbc``